Gminded/rsu-tax/README.md

 I created it as a personal project for personal use, but I am now sharing it in the hope that it can help others to avoid some of the problems that arise from having to deal with a US-centric stock broker as a British taxpayer.
 With that said I can definitely **not guarantee** that anything in this project is correct or even useful, nor that you won't be punished by HMRC if you use my tools.

+The "same day" and "bed and breakfasting" rules are currently ignored.
+I will probably implement them soon.

 ## Dependencies
 In order to run the tools you will need python 3 (version 3.12 or later is recommended) and pip. virtualenv is recommended.